-Refer to Section 2.1.3 for information on how you could speed this process up.
+Refer to Section 2.1.3 for information on how you might speed up the key generation process if your random number generator has insufficient entropy.

 4.1.2 Reconfigure BIND

 Below is a very simple named.conf, in our example environment, this file is /etc/bind/named.conf.
 The lines you most likely need to add are in bold.